What They Do

 - Maintain static facilities, field and deployed installations

 - Perform render safe and disposal procedures on explosive ordnances

-- Certify ammunition, explosive items, munitions and non-munitions scrap free from explosives
+- Certify ammunition, explosive items, munitions and non-munitions scrap to different degrees of classification

 - Conduct improvised explosive devices disposal operations